-- Household appliances: Overview of all household appliances installed in the Nordic Ecolabel building, which includes name/product specification, product type and energy label.
-For drying cabinets, additional documentation showing the drying cabinet's energy use. - For professional kitchen appliances: Overview of all products stating the type of product, product sheet, technical manual or similar document showing fulfilment of the requirement. - For boiling pans: Results from tests performed in accordance with EFCEM's Energy Efficiency Standard for boiling pans or equivalent.
+- Household appliances: Overview of all household appliances installed in the Nordic Ecolabel building, which includes name, product type and energy label.
+For drying cabinets, additional documentation showing the drying cabinet's energy use. - Product sheet or manual showing the energy class. - For professional kitchen appliances: Overview of all products stating the type of product, product sheet, technical manual or similar document showing fulfilment of the requirement. - For boiling pans: Results from tests performed in accordance with EFCEM's Energy Efficiency Standard for boiling pans or equivalent.